-Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, includes a sample format where the check is on top, followed by two remittance sections.
+Microsoft Dynamics 365 for Finance and Operations, includes a sample format where the check is on top, followed by two remittance sections.
 It also includes a sample format where the check is in the middle, between two remittance sections.
 These sample formats correspond to Deluxe business checks formats.

 What do I have to set up?

 - Before you can print checks by using ER, at least one active check configuration must be imported into your ER configurations.
 For instructions, see Download Electronic reporting configurations from Lifecycle Services.

 - When you configure Cash and bank management checks for the bank account, select the Generic electronic Export format check box, and then select the appropriate check format as an export format configuration.